What's new in Windows 10, version 1703 for IT Pros

 - The ability to specify the level of cloud-protection

-- Windows Defender Antivirus protection in the Windows Defender Security Center app
+- Microsoft Defender Antivirus protection in the Windows Defender Security Center app

 In Windows 10, version 1607, we invested heavily in helping to protect against ransomware, and we continue that investment in version 1703 with updated behavior monitoring and always-on real-time protection.

-You can read more about ransomware mitigations and detection capability in Windows Defender AV in the Ransomware Protection in Windows 10 Anniversary Update whitepaper (PDF) and at the Microsoft Malware Protection Center blog.
+You can read more about ransomware mitigations and detection capability in Microsoft Defender AV in the Microsoft Malware Protection Center blog.

 Device Guard and Credential Guard